vrivellino/chef-java_se/README.md

 How is this different from [Java](https://github.com/agileorbit-cookbooks/java) cookbook?

 - Only supports Oracle's Java SE JDK
+- The java_se cookbook versions are tied to Oracle JDK versions (e.g. java_se 8.60.x is bound to JDK 8u60)
+- Checksums are included in cookbook and should not be overridden
-- Allows for downloads directly from Oracle on all supported platforms
+- Downloads directly from Oracle on all platforms by default
-- Can specify an alternative URI directory to download from
+- Can specify an alternative URI directory to download from (e.g. https://s3.amazonaws.com/mybucket/java/)
-- Easily lock version to Java release '~> 8.0' or update '~> 8.65.0'
 - Lightweight, no cookbook dependencies
-- Can skip Java installation
+- Can globally skip Java installation
 - Only supports Linux (.tar.gz), Mac OS X (.dmg), and Windows (.exe) file extensions

 Note that this cookbook does not yet support JCE Unlimited Strength Jurisdiction Policy Files.